mrsanz/jekyll-roles-theme/_includes/default_roles/scribe.md

 ***During Meeting***

-- [ ] Encourage everyone present to open up a shared document and type directly into it.
+- [ ] Encourage everyone present to open up the agenda document and type notes directly into it.
 - [ ] Watch your shared document closely to ensure that all sections are completely filled out.
 Type in anything that is missed.

 ***Within 24 Hours of Meeting***